donejs/donejs/tutorials/getstarted/testing.md

 `cookbook/test.html` in a browser.
 You should see something like [//cookbook/test.html this].

-To run those same tests with [Selenium], run:
+To run those same tests with [http://seleniumhq.org/ Selenium], run:

     > ./js funcunit/open/selenium cookbook/test.html

 You should see something like:

-__TODO__
+@image tutorials/getstarted/selenium-run.png

 <div class='whisper'>
 	If Selenium is unable to open your browsers, it's likely you have them in an unusual location.
-Read [FuncUnit.static.browsers] for information on how to configure browsers so selenium can find them.
+Read [FuncUnit.browsers] for information on how to configure browsers so selenium can find them.
 </div>

-Continue to [building.cookbook Building Cookbook] or continue to read how this code works.
+Continue to [building.cookbook Building Cookbook] or read on to learn how these tests work.

 ## Tiered testing